• facebook

 2. Sometimes it is also possible to recover a file by creating a new one with the same name and file type (extension).
 Next, right-click on the new file and select Properties > Previous versions tab > choose the file version to restore.

-• Activate a prior Windows Administrator account: If you upgraded to a newer Windows version and subsequently established a new account, your files may still reside in the former administrator account.
-Simply enable and log in to this account to retrieve your files.
+• Enable an earlier Windows Administrator account: It might be the case that once you upgraded to a new Windows version, you created a new account.
+But your files might be in the previous administrator account.
+All that you must do is to enable and sign in to this account to recover your files.

 1. Go to the Search Box and type “computer management” and select the first search result.